Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/networkobject-parenting.md

 At its root, `PickUpPot` contains a `NetworkObject`, a `NetworkTransform`, and a `PositionConstraint` component. `AutoObjectParentSync` is enabled on its `NetworkTransform` (as is by default) so that:

-1. `NetworkObject` can verify server-side if parenting a Heavy object to another `NetworkObject` is allowed.
+1. The `NetworkObject` can verify server-side if parenting a Heavy object to another `NetworkObject` is allowed.
-2. `NetworkObject` can notify us when the parent has successfully been modified server-side.
+2. The `NetworkObject` can notify us when the parent has successfully been modified server-side.

 To accommodate the limitation highlighted at the beginning of this document, Boss Room leverages the `PositionConstraint` component to simulate an object following a character’s position.